kubedb/docs/docs/guides/mysql/tls-ssl-configuration/tls-ssl.md

 - `spec.tls.issuerRef` refers to the `mysql-issuer` issuer.

-- `spec.tls.certificates` gives you a lots of option to configure so that the certificate will be renewed and kept up to date.
+- `spec.tls.certificates` gives you a lot of options to configure so that the certificate will be renewed and kept up to date.
 You can found more details from [here](/docs/concepts/databases/mysql.md#tls)

-**Deploy MySQL Standalone :**
+**Deploy MySQL Standalone:**

 Let’s create the `MySQL` cr we have shown above,